Five Tips to Efficiently Remove Limescale from the Toilet

-In addition to specific toilet cleaning products, you can use certain products (such as borax and baking soda) to remove limescale.
+In addition to specific toilet cleaning products, you can use certain products (such as borax and baking soda) to efficiently remove limescale from it.

-Due to the fact that it’s important to keep toilets clean to avoid bad odors and health problems that are related to poor cleaning, below, we share a few tips for keeping your toilet clean.
+Due to the fact that it’s important to keep toilets clean so as to avoid bad odors and health problems related to poor cleaning, below, we share a few tips for keeping your toilet clean.

 1. White vinegar and lemon

 The combination of white vinegar with lemon is an excellent natural disinfectant.
 For decades, it’s been an ecological way of keeping many surfaces clean.

 In this particular case, it’s quite useful, since the natural acids of both ingredients easily break down the limescale.
 Its application significantly reduces the appearance of stains.
 Incidentally, it also removes the microorganisms that cause unpleasant odors.

 - The juice of one lemon

 - First of all, add the juice of one lemon into half a cup of white vinegar and vigorously scrub the areas you’re trying to clean with the mixture